 (2) A statement that all information is to be released or clearly indicating the extent of the information to be released; and

-(e) Except as specifically provided by law, an individual's confidential health care information shall not be given, sold, transferred, or in any way relayed to any other person not specified in the consent form or notice meeting the requirements of subsection (d) of this section without first obtaining the individual's additional written consent on a form stating the need for the proposed new use of this information or the need for its transfer to another person.
+(e) Except as specifically provided by law, an individual's confidential healthcare information shall not be given, sold, transferred, or in any way relayed to any other person not specified in the consent form or notice meeting the requirements of subsection (d) without first obtaining the individual's additional written consent on a form stating the need for the proposed new use of this information or the need for its transfer to another person.

 (f) Nothing contained in this chapter shall be construed to limit the permitted disclosure of confidential healthcare information and communications described in subsection (b).